apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Guns give characters a very powerful ranged option so long as they have the ammunition.
 Even without perks, these weapons work great as an opener for any character build.
 While exploring, even a mage-based character could make use of a pistol to kill minor targets without needing to cast their spells and therefore build up their fever even further.

+And not only can any character make use of guns, but they are encouraged to do so.
+Somnium plays, in many ways, like a shooter.
+The inclusion of guns fundamentally alters the expectations of engagements.

 .. _Magic-reference-lable_